 6. What are the various stages of a Linux process it passes through?

-Stopped: When the Linux process is stopped after successful execution.
+- Stopped: When the Linux process is complete after successful execution.

-Zombie: This stage is known as a zombie because the process has stopped but still active.
+- Zombie: This stage is known as a zombie because the process has stopped but is still active.

 7. How are shadow passwords given?

-a pwconv command is used for giving shadow passwords.
-The pwconv command creates the file /etc/shadow and changes all passwords to ‘x’ in the /etc/password file.
-First, entries in the shadowed file which don’t exist in the main file are removed and these can be manually edited.
-Then, shadowed entries which don’t have ‘x’ as the password in the main file are updated.
-Missed shadowed entries can be added simultaneously.
-Finally, passwords in the main file are replaced with ‘x’.
-Shadow passwords are given for better system security.
+Answer: These programs can initially update the shadowed file.
+The system uses the pwconv command to provide shadow passwords.
+The pwconv command creates the file /etc/shadow and changes all passwords in the /etc/password file to ‘x.’
+To start, the programs remove entries in the shadowed file that don’t exist in the main file, which can then be manually edited.
+Next, the programs update shadowed entries that don’t have ‘x’ as the password in the main file.
+Any missed shadowed entries can also be added at the same time.
+Finally, the programs replace passwords in the main file with ‘x.’
+Using shadow passwords improves system security.

-Let us move to the next Shell Scripting Interview Questions.
+Let us move to the following Shell Scripting Interview Questions.

 8. What is LILO?

-LILO is Linux Loader is a boot loader for Linux.
-It is used to load Linux into the memory and start the Operating system.
-LILO can be configured to boot other operating systems as well.
-LILO is customizable, which means that if the default configuration is not correct, it can be changed.
+Answer: LILO is Linux Loader is a boot loader for Linux.
+LILO loads Linux into memory and starts the operating system.
+Additionally, it can be configured to boot other operating systems.
+Users can customize LILO to correct any default configurations that are not suitable.
 Config file for LILO is lilo.conf.

-LILO is also a code snippet which loads PC BIOS into the main memory at the time of starting the computer system.
+LILO is also a code snippet that loads PC BIOS into the main memory when starting the computer system.
 It handles the following tasks :

-2. Identifying other supporting programs and loading them in the memory.
+- Identifying other supporting programs and loading them in memory.

-The selection of various kernel images and boot routines is supported by LILO.
-For this reason, it is known as a boot manager.
+LILO supports selecting various kernel images and boot routines and is also known as a boot manager.

 9. Explain the Linux Directory commands along with the description?

-pwd: It is a built-in command which stands for ‘print working directory’.
-It displays the current working location, the working path starting with / and directory of the user.
-Basically, it displays the full path to the directory you are currently in.
+- pwd: It is a built-in command which stands for ‘print working directory.
+It displays the current working location, the working path starting with /, and the user’s directory.
+It shows the full path to the directory you are currently in.

-Is: This command list out all the files in the directed folder.
+- Is: This command lists out all the files in the directed folder.

-cd: This stands for ‘change directory’.
-This command is used to change to the directory you want to work from the present directory.
-We just need to type cd followed by the directory name to access that particular directory.
+- cd: This stands for ‘change directory.’
+This command is mainly used to change the directory you want to work from the present directory.
+We must type the cd followed by the directory name to access that particular directory.

-rmdir: This command is used to remove a directory from the system.
+- rmdir: Major use removes a directory from the system.

 10. Enlist some Linux networking and troubleshooting commands?

-A network administrator is a person who maintains a system network which includes networking configurations and troubleshooting.
-Mentioned below are few commands along with their description:
+Answer: A network administrator is a person who maintains a system network that includes networking configurations and troubleshooting.
+Mentioned below are a few commands, along with their description:

-Hostname: To see the hostname of the machine and to set the current hostname.
+- Hostname: To see the machine’s hostname and set the current hostname.

-ifconfig: To visualize and manage routing and networking protocols.
-It displays network configuration. ‘ip’ is the replacement of ifconfig command.
+- ifconfig: To visualize and manage routing and networking protocols.
+It displays network configuration. ‘ip’ is the replacement for the ifconfig command.

-netstat: It displays many network connections, routing tables, interface statistics.
-Currently, ‘ss’ is the replacement of netstat command which is used to get more information.
+- netstat: It displays many network connections, routing tables, and interface statistics.
+Currently, ‘ss’ replaces the netstat command, which is used to get more information.

-Tracepath: It is similar to traceroute with a difference that it need not require root privileges.
+- tracepath: It is similar to traceroute with the difference that it need not require root privileges.

-Dig: This is the command that is used to query the DNS name servers for any task/operations related to DNS lookup services.
+- Dig: Major use of this command is to query the DNS name servers for any task/operations related to DNS lookup services.

-Route: It shows the details of the route table files and IP routing table.
+- Route: It shows the details of the route table files and the IP routing table.

-mtr: This command combines ping and track path into a single command.
+- mtr: This command combines the ping and track path into a single command.

-Ifplugstatus: This command is used to check network cable is plugged in or not.
+- Ifplugstatus: This command is used to check whether the network cable is plugged in.

-This has been a guide to List Of Shell Scripting Interview Questions and answers so that the candidate can crackdown these Shell Scripting Interview Questions easily.
-You may also look at the following articles to learn more
+This has been a guide to List Of Shell Scripting Interview Questions and Answers.
+Here we have listed the best ten interview sets of questions so that the jobseeker can easily crack the interview.
+You may also look at the following articles to learn more.